-- They promptly deal with allegations of abuse in accordance with procedures agreed by the Trust policy - They promptly deal with allegations against adults in line with the Trust's Statement for Dealing with Allegations Against a Member of Staff and Safeguarding Partnerships guidance, including a referral to the Designated Officer for the local authority
+- They promptly deal with allegations of abuse in accordance with procedures agreed by the Trust policy - They promptly deal with allegations against adults in line with the Trust's Statement for Dealing with Allegations Against a Member of Staff and Safeguarding Partnerships guidance, including a referral to the LADO.
+A referral to the LADO will include any allegations received relating to an incident where an individual or organisation used the academy premises for running an activity for children.